po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 We will use jQuery to do the following:

 * Create and select DOM elements.

 * Assign content or styling to a DOM element.

 * Append, prepend, and replace elements to the DOM.

-* Traverse the DOM through parent, child, and sibling elements.
+* Traverse the DOM through child elements.

 * Attach event listeners and their corresponding event handling functionality.